Monday, January 7, 2013

 Do you know how something can be right in front of your eyes, day after day, and yet you just don't see it?
 There is a picture hanging on the wall downstairs in our house.
 It is in a darkened hallway that goes from our family room into a bedroom.
 It's been there since my husband brought it home from his Nana's house in Cleburne, Texas five years ago.
 It hangs in the hall right outside our office and I must have passed it hundreds of times as I've gone from here to there, and yet...I never really saw it.

 It was painted by Paul's Nana in Oklahoma City in 1976 (the year we were married) and is inscribed to him on the back, "Love Nana."
-She kept it with her from the time she painted it until Paul brought it to our home in California five years ago.
+It recieved a "Runner Up" ribbon in the local fair in 1980 and she kept it with her until Paul brought it to our home in California five years ago.

 Nana died in December at age 98.

-Paul and I were laughing and telling stories about Nana for weeks after her funeral, then one night when we got into bed, Paul said to me, "I've been thinking about that picture Nana painted for me.
+Paul and I were laughing and telling stories about Nana for weeks after her funeral, then one night when we got into bed, Paul said to me, "I've been thinking about that painting Nana made for me.
 I think it was Prophetic."

 "There's a painting of Nana's in the hall of a road?"
 I asked.